 To pass the unit, students must:

-- attempt and submit all assessment components; and
+- submit all assessments; and

 - attain at least 50% of the total possible marks.

 Moderation of assessments will be conducted as per the Faculty of Health Assessment and Marking Moderation Guidelines.
-A copy of the guidelines will be made available on the CANVAS site.

 Students are expected to contribute and participate in their own learning by interaction with each other and the lecturer discussing the topics covered.
 Most tutorials will be conducted in a workshop manner.
 Students are expected to attend tutorials as these provide the opportunity to apply the knowledge gained from the lectures and texts.
 In addition these tutorials will provide information and preparation for assessment activities.

 No specialist IT skills are required.
 Students are expected to submit typed assignments e.g. presentation slides unless there are extenuating circumstances.

 This unit does not have a work integrated learning component.